muhammadsamiirshad/PharmaSynx/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under **All Rights Reserved**.
+You may view the code, but you **may not copy, modify, or distribute** it.
+Contact samiirshad825@gmail.com for permissions.

 ## Contact